Real-Time Update: Clean Energy Fuels Corp. (CLNE) Stock Navigates the Market with Up-to-Date Data

 CLNE) stock’s latest price update

 Clean Energy Fuels Corp.
-(NASDAQ: CLNE)’s stock price has increased by 3.56 compared to its previous closing price of 4.21.
-However, the company has seen a gain of 8.46% in its stock price over the last five trading days.
+(NASDAQ: CLNE)’s stock price has decreased by -4.98 compared to its previous closing price of 4.42.
+Nevertheless, the company has seen a gain of 1.45% in its stock price over the last five trading days.
+The Wall Street Journal reported on 06/15/21 that DraftKings, Lordstown Motors, Torchlight Energy: What to Watch When the Stock Market Opens Today

-The stock of Clean Energy Fuels Corp.
-(CLNE) has seen a 8.46% increase in the past week, with a -10.20% drop in the past month, and a -14.51% decrease in the past quarter.
-The volatility ratio for the week is 4.01%, and the volatility levels for the past 30 days are at 5.64% for CLNE.
-The simple moving average for the last 20 days is 0.46% for CLNE stock, with a simple moving average of -25.02% for the last 200 days.

 Analysts’ Opinion of CLNE